jakeelkins/ros2-rmdx8/README.md

 # ros2-rmdx8
 ## For developing the ROS2 graph for the RMD x8 in our lab

+Only tested on Linux

+### setting up the servo

+Only run if computer has been powered off

+    slcand -c -o -s8 -t hw -S 3000000 /dev/ttyUSB0
+    ip link set up slcan0

+should be able to see slcan0 if you run ifconfig.

 Currently ran by (from ~/ros2_ws)

+    source install/setup.bash

     ros2 launch rmd_test experiment.launch.py